geoserver/geoserver/doc/en/user/source/geowebcache/config.rst

 Geoserver Data Security
 -----------------------

-GWC Data Security is an option that can be turned on and turned off through the :ref:`webadmin_tilecaching_defaults` page.
+GWC Data Security is an option that can be turned on and turned off through the :ref:`gwc_webadmin_defaults` page.
 By default it is turned off.

 When turned on, the embedded GWC will do a data security check before calling GeoWebCache, i.e. verify whether the user actually has access to the layer, and reject the request if this is not the case.
 In the case of WMS-C requests, there is also limited support for data access limit filters, only with respect to geographic boundaries (all other types of data access limits will be ignored).